 - Crockpot Venison Stew

 *If you made this recipe, please give it a star rating*

 - 2 pounds venison steak sliced into bite-sized pieces

 - 1 tablespoon olive oil

 - 2 teaspoons smoked paprika

-- Add the venison and paprika and cook, stirring occasionally, until the meat has browned.
+- Add the venison and paprika and cook, for 7 minutes, stirring occasionally, until the meat has browned.

 - Stir in the flour, salt and pepper, and cook, stirring constantly, for 2 minutes.